 Worldwide, up to 3.3 million people die every year as a result of alcohol abuse.
 Alcohol-related deaths account for at least 5.3% (some estimate as high as 6.0%) of the world’s deaths.
 Alcohol causes 13.5% of deaths among 20- to 39-year-olds.
 Men are three times as likely as women to die as a consequence of alcohol abuse.

 If you or your loved one is suffering from alcoholism, dont hesitate.
-Contact us at Northern Illinois Recovery Center today to know more about our alcohol rehab center.
+Contact us at Northern Illinois Recovery Center today to know more about our drug and alcohol rehab center.

 How Do Muscle Relaxers Impact the Brain?